BaoPham92/Decentralized-SandBox-Application/README.md

 > - npm install
 > - npm run start

+## Notes:
+- Ganache / MetaMask - You will notice addresses from either environments (Ganache / MetaMask).

+- Ganache addresses are production tools with token ETH (Ethereum) balances.
+Here you should be able to click and receive the current balance of the address.
+(Not yet converted from wei for Web3.js development purposes.)

 ## Todo:

-1. Write up a solution for production in case if no one has a active MetaMask account.
+1. ~~Write up a solution for production in case if no one has a active MetaMask account.
 Using production environments for development such as [Ganache](https://truffleframework.com/docs/ganache/overview) would be a useful tool for blockchain sandbox development.
-You are provided enough fake Ethereum in order to replicate transactions or even your smart contracts.
+You are provided enough fake Ethereum in order to replicate transactions or even your smart contracts.~~